sfike-1985Bears/Smartphone-Usage-Analysis/README.md

-# Smartphone-Usage-Analysis
-Data analysis project examining smartphone usage patterns and addiction indicators using MySQL and Power BI

 # Smartphone Usage Behavioral Analytics

+## Business Problem

+Identify behavioral indicators associated with excessive smartphone use and evaluate impacts on sleep, stress, and productivity.

 ## Project Overview

-This project analyzes smartphone usage behavior and addiction indicators across a dataset of 7,500 users using MySQL and Power BI.
+This project analyzes smartphone usage behavior and addiction indicators across a dataset of 7,500 users.

 The analysis explores: